ministryofjustice/moj-design-system/app/views/components/filter/README.md

 ### When to use this component

-Use this component to help users find a particular item in a large collection according to their own preferences and mental models.
+Use this component to help users find something in a large collection.

 ### How it works